AnarDocs/LibSocWiki/pages/The_Balkanization_of_Utopia_(Pamphlet).md

 critiques of established society.
 Some have been through the mill of traditional "left" politics, others not.
-Some start from their experience in production, others from their experience in the [anti-Bomb movement](Peace_Movement "wikilink"), some from the total crisis of culture and values in the admass society, and others still from the void of their own daily lives.
+Some start from their experience in production, others from their experience in the [anti-Bomb movement](Peace_Movement.md "wikilink"), some from the total crisis of culture and values in the admass society, and others still from the void of their own daily lives.
 These critiques are slowly converging.
 They are literally ploughing up every acre of established thinking, including